jianliaoim/router-view/README.md

 ### Notice

 * keep in mind that `router-view` is totally based on `immutable-js`.
-* if you need to route asynchronously, try `event.preventDefault()` to disable default hebaviors of browsers.
+* if you need to route asynchronously, try set `skipRendering` to `true` during loading
 * `undefined` value is eliminated on purpose, fire an issue if you think differenly.

 ### Theme